 How To Get A Corporate Credit Card For Your Business

 Learn how your large business can benefit from the tailored perks and rewards of a corporate credit card, and find out how and where to apply.

 In this article, we’ll explore exactly what corporate credit cards can do for your business.
 We’ve conducted hours of research — both by trawling the web and by talking to industry experts and decision-makers — to uncover the best way for companies to pursue a corporate credit card.
 Read on for the details.

 Table of Contents

 What Is A Corporate Credit Card?

 Corporate credit cards work similarly to normal credit cards in that they are used to make purchases on credit, which must then be paid off over time or by the next billing cycle.
 Corporate cards also offer valuable spending rewards just like normal rewards credit cards, but often at higher rates.

 Corporate cards tend to be specifically targeted at either large companies or well-capitalized tech startups.
 As such, most smaller businesses (such as sole proprietorships or unincorporated businesses) won’t benefit from corporate cards — and may not even be eligible to apply.
-If you run a smaller business, we recommend checking out some of the best small business credit cards instead of venturing down the corporate card road.
+If this applies to you, we recommend looking into some of the best small business credit cards instead.

 How To Get A Corporate Credit Card

-1) Determine If You’re Eligible For A Corporate Card
+1) Determine If You’re Eligible To Apply For A Corporate Card

-One of the key things we’ve found in our research is that while some requirements for different corporate credit cards may vary, most are the same.
+One of the key things we’ve found in our research is that while some eligibility requirements for corporate credit cards vary by card, many requirements are the same.
 One common requirement is that your business must be a corporation.
 Specifically, your business must be formally incorporated as an S-corp, C-corp, or LLC.
 For more information on what this means, check out our guide to different types of business structures.